-Did you know Poland was named the best country to outsource to in Europe and is on the 10th place in the world?
+Did you know Poland was named the best country to outsource to in Europe and is in the 12th place in the world?

 Key growth factors include attractive tax incentives and proximity to European financial centres.
 Poland is mostly known for a vast talent pool of IT graduates, with many international award-winning developers.

-The reason our recognition is growing is due to a solid services sector and the fact that Poland offers a vast talent pool.
+The reason the country’s recognition is growing is due to a solid services sector and its talent pool.

-In this year’s Global Services Location Index, Poland was listed as the number 1 best country to outsource to in Europe.
+In 2017’s Global Services Location Index, Poland was listed as the number 1 best country to outsource to in Europe.

 The A.T.
-Kearney Global Services Location Index has been tracking the offshoring landscape in 55 countries for the last 7 years now.
+Kearney Global Services Location Index has been tracking the offshoring landscape in 55 countries since 2004.
 It ranks countries across three major categories: financial attractiveness, people skills and availability, and business environment.

 KPMG’s 2015 report has also ranked Poland high – with a second place as the most attractive IT outsourcing location, while Bloomberg listed the country as one of the fastest-growing economies of 2015.